 The Kimble case, now under review, involves a so-called "hybrid" license agreement, where both patent and non-patent rights are licensed.
 By its terms, the agreement provides the patentee (Mr. Kimble) a perpetual running royalty on sales of the Spider-Man Web Blaster toy.
 In analyzing the agreement, the Ninth Circuit explained how courts have come to understand the application of Brulotte to hybrid license agreements:

 Kimble, at 863-64.
-In many hybrid agreements, the “discount” is accomplished through a so-called “step down” royalty provision, where the royalty continues—at a lower rate—beyond expiration of the patent.
+In many hybrid agreements, the "discount" is accomplished through a so-called "step down" royalty provision, where the royalty continue—at a lower rate—beyond expiration of the patent.

 But, in the agreement at issue in the Kimble case, the Ninth Circuit didn't find any "discount or other clear indication that the license was in no way subject to patent leverage."
 Therefore, following its analysis quoted above, the Ninth Circuit held that the agreement violated the rule from Brulotte, and the post-expiration royalty was unenforceable.

 The per se rule against post-expiration royalties has been sharply criticized by legal scholars, economists, and jurists over the last fifty years.
 Judge Posner penned this succinct summary twelve years ago: